IBM/hyperprotect/README.md

     to populate it immediately.

-4. Use dmsetup to setup a crypt target for the block device, assuming /dev/loop0 as the block device for this example and secrets as the mapped name
+4. Use dmsetup to setup a crypt target for the block device, assuming /dev/loop0 as the block device for this example and "secrets" as the mapped name

 			dmsetup create secrets --table "0 $(blockdev --getsz /dev/loop0) crypt aes-xts-plain64 :32:logon:dmcrypt:key1 0 /dev/loop0 0"

-5. Format the mapped device with your favorite filesystem, in this case ext4:
+5. Format the mapped device with your favorite filesystem, in this case ext4

 			mkfs -t ext4 /dev/mapper/secrets